ubernostrum/django-registration/docs/custom-user.rst

 ``django-registration`` with a custom user model.

-In the case where your user model is compatible with the default behavior of ``django-registration``, (see notes below) you will be able to simply subclass ``RegistrationForm``, set it to use your custom user model as the model, and then configure the views in ``django-registration`` to use your form subclass.
+In the case where your user model is compatible with the default behavior of ``django-registration``, (see below) you will be able to simply subclass ``RegistrationForm``, set it to use your custom user model as the model, and then configure the views in ``django-registration`` to use your form subclass.
 For example, you might do the following (in a ``forms.py`` module in your codebase):